colececil/colececil.github.io/_drafts/scaling-pixel-art-without-destroying-it.md

 }
 ```

-In line 4, we convert the vertex position from local space to clip space by multiplying it by the model view projection matrix (this is a pretty standard operation to perform in vertex shaders).
+In line 4, we convert the vertex position from local space to clip space by multiplying it by the model view projection matrix.
+This is a pretty standard operation to perform in vertex shaders.
 In line 5, we convert the texture coordinates from the range [0, 1] to the range [0, texture size].
 We do this because, in the fragment shader, we'll need to know the texture coordinates in terms of texel position.
 Line 6 simply passes the input vertex color to the output.

 #### Fragment Shader

-Now to the fragment shader, which is called for each pixel in order to calculate its color.
+Now to the fragment shader, which is executed for each pixel in order to calculate its color.
 This is where the main logic of the shader resides.

 ```glsl
 fixed4 fragmentShader(vertexOutput input) : SV_Target